Tayum: History

+Spanish colonial era

 Tayum, also known as Bukaw, was founded in 1626 by an enterprising priest named Father Juan Pareja.
 Father Gabriel Alvarez, another equally daring and adventurous Augustinian Priest, built a temporary chapel in Tayum during his expedition to Lepanto in 1569.
 Tayum was formally organized as a political unit under the Spanish Regime in 1725.
 Don Vidal Banganan served as the first Gobernadorcillo.

 With the construction of the solid bricks walled church under the successive Augustinian missions, Tayum transformed from a mere visita of Bangued into an independent mission in the year 1807.
 The church was built in honor of St. Catherine of Alexandria, whose feast day falls on November 25.

+American invasion era

 In 1904, Tayum reverted to a barrio of Bangued, due to the deterioration of peace and order at the time.
 Tayum's existence as a barrio came to an end on December 31, 1907, when Don Pio Balmaceda y Belmonte was appointed Teniente del barrio.
 Balmaceda organized his men to effectively curb lawlessness, restoring peace to the town.
 It regained its town status, with Don Manuel Brillantes as its first president.

+World War II

+At about 3:00 am, in the early dawn of Sunday, 8 October 1944, 500 bolo men from the resistance entered Tayum and set several homes includng the Tayum Municipal Building on fire.
+Torches were applied to all the houses on Santa Clara Street's southern side.
+They left the town at 5:45 am, leaving behind 24 houses and 1 granary in flames, as well as killing Mayor Severo Brillantes, two mayors, two ex-soldiers, two leaders of the neighborhood association Ho-Ko and four other law abiding citizens.

+Contemporary era

 On July 27, 2022, a magnitude 7.0 earthquake struck 3 km from the town.
 The quake killed at least eleven people and injured 567 others (19 of them in Tayum).